 Meta-Analyses

 We carried out a series of multilevel meta-analyses to ask three general questions about our findings that individual studies lacked the power to address or to make general conclusions from: (a) do OEC and IR procedures give rise to evaluations in general, (b) are evaluations moderated by extinction or counterconditioning in general, and (c) do those effects differ when we exclude participants who failed the learning task?
 Analyses were conducted using the metafor R package (Viechtbauer, 2010).
 All models employed a Restricted Maximum Likelihood estimator function.
 In each case, study was entered as a random intercept in order to acknowledge the non-independence of each study’s outcome variables, and outcome variable type (i.e., IAT, self-reported evaluations, behavioural intentions) was entered as a random slope in order to acknowledge that changes of different magnitudes may be observed between them.
 Prior to meta-analysis, behavioral intention data were converted from Odds Ratios to Cohen’s d scores using the method specified by Hasselblad and Hedges (1995; see also Sánchez-Meca, Marín-Martínez & Chacón-Moscoso, 2003) which has been shown to balance ease of use, bias, and coverage.
-Meta-analyses were not pre-registered, although the hypotheses assessed within them are similar to the those pre-registered in the individual experiments.
+Meta-analyses were not pre-registered, although the hypotheses assessed within them were similar to the those pre-registered in the individual experiments.

 Question 1: Do OEC and IR Procedures Give Rise to Novel Evaluations in General?
 Each of our studies employed multiple evaluative measures (self-reports, IATs, behavioral intentions).
 These measures were not included for theoretical reasons (e.g., to examine dissociations between automatic and non-automatic evaluations) but instead to provide convergent evidence for evaluative learning.
 We therefore wanted to know if operant evaluative conditioning and intersecting regularities gave rise to novel evaluations in general (i.e., regardless of the specific measure used).
 To answer this question we carried out multilevel meta-analyses of both the IR and OEC effects within the acquisition-only group (see Figure 3).